Tom Laughlin: Billy Jack years (1967–1977)

 The Born Losers was reissued in 1974 and earned more than twice as much as it had in its original release.

 The second sequel, The Trial of Billy Jack, released in late 1974, was a huge box-office hit, while not registering as quite as big a critical success.
-It is notable for its casting of notable Native Americans such as Sacheen Littlefeather, and counterculture figures like Rolling Thunder, as well as its strong criticism of the Kent State shootings.
+It is notable for its casting of notable Native Americans, and counterculture figures like Rolling Thunder, as well as its strong criticism of the Kent State shootings.
 However, Laughlin's unique promotion of the film was its real legacy.
 Unlike most films of the era, which opened in only a few cities before gradually spreading across the country, The Trial of Billy Jack opened in cities nationwide on the same day and commercials were broadcast for it during the national news.
 This promotion forever changed the way films are marketed and has been called "the first blockbuster."

-Laughlin had been in dispute with AIP and reached a settlement in 1974, agreeing to pay them $2 million, including $500,000 from The Born Losers reissue and $250,00 for AIP's percentage share of The Trial of Billy Jack.
+Laughlin had been in dispute with AIP and reached a settlement in 1974, agreeing to pay them $2 million, including $500,000 from The Born Losers reissue and $250,000 for AIP's percentage share of The Trial of Billy Jack.

 In 1975, Laughlin released The Master Gunfighter, a Western set in the 1840s, detailing the plight of the Chumash people.
 Laughlin grew a full beard for the film and his character fought with both a 12-shot revolver and a samurai sword.
 Although it did reasonably well at the box office, critics were not pleased with the film.